Stephen Duckett

-Stephen John Duckett (born 18 February 1950) is a health economist, policy maker and manager who has occupied many leadership roles in health services in both Australia and Canada, including as Secretary of the Commonwealth Department of Health and Ageing.
+Stephen John Duckett (born 18 February 1950) is a health economist, policy maker and manager who has occupied many leadership roles in health services and universities in both Australia and Canada, including as Secretary of the Commonwealth Department of Health and Ageing and Deputy Chancellor of RMIT University.
 He was health program director at the Grattan Institute, an Australian public policy think tank, from 2012 to 2022.
-He is an Honorary Enterprise Professor in the School of Population and Global Health and in the Department of General Practice and Primary Care at the University of Melbourne, and was an Emeritus Professor of Health Policy at La Trobe University, and Chairperson of South Australia's Health Performance Council.
+He is an Honorary Enterprise Professor in the School of Population and Global Health and in the Department of General Practice and Primary Care at the University of Melbourne, and is an Emeritus Professor of Health Policy at La Trobe University,.
+He is currently Chairperson of South Australia's Health Performance Council.

 Educational background

 Stephen Duckett was born in Sydney and educated at Woollahra Public School (Opportunity classes) and Fort Street High School.
 He subsequently studied economics at the Australian National University (BEc) and health administration at the University of New South Wales, receiving his MHA in 1972 and his PhD in 1981.